 The key to the Best Fit Face Mask fitting so well is the adjustable straps.
 Using a craft bead on the straps allows the user to adjust the mask to their face.
 The paracord is the hardest to thread, but I found a great way to thread the strap material through the beads.
 Use fishing line folded in half.
 Thread the loop through the bead.
 Thread the strap material through the loop.
 Then pull the fishing line back through the bead.

 No matter what material you use for the straps, be sure to tie the ends of your straps to prevent the bead from coming off.
 (And melt the ends with a lighter to prevent unraveling.)

 Face Mask Templates:

-Let’s get busy making the Best Fit Face Mask and be sure to share this tutorial with your friends and family so we can kick Coronavirus’s butt!
+Now, let’s get busy making the Best Fit Face Mask and be sure to share this tutorial with your friends and family so we can kick Coronavirus’s butt!

 Watching the video tutorial is the easiest way to learn how to make the Best Fit Facemask.
 Enjoy!